Tesla Model S Saloon (2016 - ) review

 What's it like to drive?

-The Model S comes in two distinct flavours; cars that have a single electric motor powering the rear wheels, and cars that have two motors providing drive to all four wheels.
-So far, we’ve only driven four-wheel drivers.
+The Model S used to be offered with both rear-wheel drive and four-wheel drive (one electric motor to power the front wheels and one for the rears), but now, all examples of the Model S are four-wheel drivers.
+That's good news.
 These versions have immense amounts of grip, and if you even get close to breaking the adhesion of your tyres on a public highway, you’re being very naughty indeed and you should undoubtedly calm down.
 The Model S is a big, heavy car, due in no small part to the enormous battery pack on board.
 However, because it’s mounted in a low, central position, the car still changes direction with barely believable agility.
 Much of that’s also down to the clever air suspension, which alters its behaviour according to which of the driving modes you select.
 In any of them, though, it manages to combine sharp, involving handling with an impressively smooth and supple ride.
 The steering delivers nice, consistent responses, too, but you will find that selecting the sporty mode dumps a whole load of needless weight into it.

 How powerful is it?